nickjackolaisen/BusinessInitiaitive/_posts/sections/time value of money/2023-11-03-time_value_of_money_section.md

 By mastering the time value of money and its related concepts, you'll be better equipped to make informed financial decisions that optimize your wealth and secure your financial future.

+## Importance of PV, FV, NPV, and IRR

+PV and FV are essential concepts in finance that help us understand the time value of money.

+By discounting future cash flows to their present value (PV), we can compare them with current cash flows and make informed decisions about investments and savings.

+FV, on the other hand, helps us understand how much an investment will be worth in the future based on its current value and the expected rate of return.

+NPV and IRR are also crucial concepts in finance that help us evaluate the profitability of an investment.

+NPV calculates the difference between an investment's cash inflows and outflows in today's dollars, while IRR represents the expected rate of return for an investment.

+## The Role of Technology in Present and Future Value Calculations

+As technology advances, so do the tools available for present and future value calculations.

+Financial calculators and software have become increasingly accessible and user-friendly, allowing individuals to make informed financial decisions without needing a degree in finance.

+Online resources such as Investopedia, Khan Academy, and Coursera offer free courses on financial topics including present and future value calculations.

+These courses provide a comprehensive overview of the concepts involved, as well as interactive exercises to practice applying them.

+One example of a popular financial calculator is the HP 12C, which has been widely used by professionals in the finance industry since its release in 1981.

+This calculator can perform complex financial calculations including present value, future value, net present value, internal rate of return, and annuity payments.

+Accuracy is key when using any tool or software for financial calculations.

+It's important to double-check all inputs and assumptions before making any decisions based on the results.

+Even small errors can lead to significant discrepancies in the final calculation.

+Overall, technology has made present and future value calculations more accessible and easier to perform for both individuals and businesses alike.

+However, it's important to remember that these tools are only as accurate as the inputs provided.

+Careful consideration should be given to all factors involved before making any major financial decision.

+### Future Value vs. Inflation

+When planning for long-term financial goals such as retirement or college savings accounts, one important factor to consider is inflation.

+Inflation refers to the increase in prices of goods and services over time.

+As inflation rises over time, it reduces your purchasing power and makes it more difficult to achieve your financial goals.

+To account for inflation when calculating future values of investments or savings accounts we use a modified formula:

+FV = PV x (1 + i - inflation)^n

+where FV is future value; PV is present value; i is interest rate; inflation refers to annualized rate of general inflation; and n represents number of periods.

+By accounting for inflation in our calculation of future values using this modified formula we can make sure that our future financial goals are achievable despite rising costs due to inflation.

 ## The Importance of NPV in Evaluating Business Projects

 When you're deciding whether to invest in a new project, NPV is a really helpful tool.